ApprenticeAI/frapy/docs/topics/api.rst

         For an introduction on Scrapy settings see :ref:`topics-settings`.

-        For the API see :class:`~scrapy.settings.Settings` class.
+        For the API see :class:`~frapy.settings.Settings` class.

     .. attribute:: signals